-Finding time to get up and move is super simple when you know how to sneak little moments of exercise to combat sitting.
-With a little creativity and enthusiasm, even the busiest desk workers will start to look forward to sneaking these mini-workouts into a packed day.
+If you’re tired, busy, and everything in between, we hear you.
+Luckily, finding time to get up and move is super simple with a little know-how.
+With these simple movement tips, even the busiest desk workers will start to look forward to sneaking these mini-workouts into a packed day.

 #1 Take a Brisk Walk Around the Block

 A mindless way to get in your steps and heart rate up is to get outside for a 10 to 30-minute walk, jog, skip, whatever sounds good.
-You’ll get your blood moving, and getting outside for some fresh air, and Vitamin D takes your exercise break to a whole other level.
+You’ll get your blood moving, and get outside for some fresh air.
+Plus, vitamin D takes your exercise break to a whole other level (thanks to the stress-busting, energy-boosting benefits of sunshine and nature).

 #2 Dance It Out to Your Favorite Playlist